wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to prevent people from accessing the readme.html, license.txt and wp-config-sample.php files
 * Ability to temporarily lock down the front end of your site from general visitors while you do various backend tasks (investigate security attacks, perform site upgrades, do maintenance work etc.)
 * Ability to export/import the security settings.
+* Prevent other sites from displaying your content via a frame or iframe.

 = Plugin Support =
 * If you have a question or problem with the All In One Security plugin, post it on the support forum and we will help you.